reteno-com/reteno-mobile-android-sdk/README.md

 }
 ```

-4. Edit your custom Application class.
+### Step3: Edit your custom Application class and provider API Access-Key at SDK initialization.

 Below is sample code you can add to your application class which gets you started with `RetenoSDK`.
 You may need to create a new class that extends the `Application` on this step.
-Don't forget to edit your manifest file to use the custom Application class:
+Don't forget to edit your manifest file to use the custom Application class.
+Also make sure to provide the **access-key** in the constructor.
+You may store Reteno access key the way you wish based on your preferences:

 ```java
 package [com.YOUR_PACKAGE];